CONNECTED BY EERegister Interest

 SportsPro Live attracts some of the most influential names in sport to join the speaker line-up.
 Experts in their respective fields, they captivate attendees with their knowledge and experience, as well as share an insight into their business challenges and how they have overcome them.
-Below are the confirmed speakers for the 2016 programme.

 President & CEO, Wanda Sports Holding